 Please note, this page is for tickets to watch a live stream of the event online.
 Ticket holders will be able to watch the performance for 7 days after broadcast.
-There are also a limited number of tickets available in Hall One for this event – click here for more details.
+For information on how to use KPlayer please refer to our helpful guide or see the KPlayer FAQ.

 Writing is perhaps the greatest invention in human history; it made history possible.
 But how did scholars first decipher forgotten scripts?
 Join Irving Finkel and Andrew Robinson as they show us how we unlocked the secrets of cuneiform and hieroglyphics, and how many ancient writings remain mysterious today.